wenewzhang/mixin_labs-java-bot/README.md

 apt install unzip
 java --version
 ```
-On ubuntu 16.04, the openjdk java has been installed default with OS, execute **java --version** will get message like below.
+On Ubuntu 16.04, the openjdk edition java has been installed default with OS, execute command of **java --version** that will get message like below:
 ```bash
 root@ubuntu:~# java --version
 openjdk 10.0.2 2018-07-17